 Annual return on equity is a volatile measure within the P&C industry as illustrated earlier.
-ICBC's outlook for 2004 is significantly higher than previous forecasts.
+ICBC's result for 2004 was significantly higher than previous forecasts.
 At the beginning of 2004, ICBC had low levels of equity, and therefore with strong financial results, the ROE measure appears very high.
 The strong results in 2004 are due to lower than expected claims incurred costs, higher than expected premiums earned, and an adjustment to the provision for an anticipated increase in the court tariff.
 Faster recovery of the investment market has also contributed to better than expected performance.
 It is important to remember many of these factors can be quite volatile, are outside the company's control, and in prior years have negatively impacted financial performance.
 A combination of a higher equity base and more normal levels of projected income will result in a lower ROE in 2005, albeit still comparable to industry.
-The 2005 - 2007 targets reflect assumptions that claims costs will increase and return to levels of a more typical year and that ICBC's capital base will move towards industry levels.